 - You are a smoker

 - The rate of baby’s growth is slow or unhealthy

 - You previously gave birth to a small baby

 - You experienced a miscarriage in the past or gave birth to a stillborn baby

 - If your baby has intrauterine growth restriction and is growing at a very slow rate

 You will need to lie on your back or on your left side and ensure that your belly is exposed.
-Gel will be applied on your belly.
-You will need to stay still till the test is over.
+The gel will be applied to your belly.
+You will need to stay still until the test is over.
 Your doctor may ask for one of the following Doppler scans: